After checking out the many questions, I’ve decided to put together a guide for WordPress blog design.

 Toujours is great for bloggers who want a slider at the top of their blog.
 It’s a widescreen blog formatted to work with background patterns and large images.
 It’s great for lifestyle bloggers for sure.

-Twenty Twelve is the BEST theme for customization.
-It’s a blank slate and is the theme I use as a base for ALL my design work now.
+Twenty Twelve is the BEST theme for customization because it’s essentially a blank slate.
 I will use Twenty Twelve for the videos in this guide.

 Whichever you choose, here’s a short video to show you how to change your WordPress.com theme